Uni-Phantom: Assaults and perpetrator profile

-The Phantom's first victim was a 12-year-old student from Sprockhövel.
-She was raped on January 7, 1994 at 1:10 PM, on her way home from in school in a wooded area.
+The Phantom's first victim was a 12-year-old schoolgirl from Sprockhövel.
+On January 7, 1994 at 1:10 PM, she was raped in a wooded area on her way home from school.
 In September 1994, the perpetrator struck for the second time in Sprockhövel, sexually abusing a 44-year-old.
 He continued with the assaults around the area until June 1996, when he attacked in Bochum for the first time.
-From then on, the preyed mostly on young women in the vicinity of the Ruhr University Bochum, continuing until 2002.
+From then on, he preyed mostly on young women in the vicinity of the Ruhr University Bochum, continuing until 2002.
 In 2003, another victim of the rapist came forward, with her assault occurring in August 2001.
 All of the rapes were determined to have been committed by the same perpetrator, after DNA analysis of semen traces.

 The detailed police investigations have led to various findings over the years.
-Early sketches of the Phantom showed the culprit as a middle-aged man, slim and with a mustache.
-He committed all his acts while disguised, dressed in all black and with a baseball cap.
-The police assumed based on statements that the offender likely has good local knowledge of the Sprockhövel area.
-It's assumed that he lives or lived there, and could possibly have family ties.
-All of the crime scenes were in the area of public transport stops, where the Phantom may have met his victims.
-He chose young women as victims, as they usually have a different recreational behavior than older women, and also use public transport at night.
-In the vicinity of the university, there were many student residences, and thus, many young women - this is considered the main reason for the Phantom relocating from Sprockhövel to Bochum.
+Early sketches of the Phantom showed the culprit as a slim middle-aged man with a mustache.
+He committed all his acts in disguise, dressed in all black and with a baseball cap.
+The police assumed based on statements that the offender likely has good local knowledge of the Sprockhövel area, where he may have lived or have family ties.
+All of the crime scenes were near public transport stops, where the Phantom may have met his victims.
+He chose young women as victims because they usually had a different recreational behavior than older women, and also used public transport at night.
+In the vicinity of the university, there were many student residences and thus many young women: this is considered the main reason for the Phantom relocating from Sprockhövel to Bochum.
 He used a knife to threaten his victims.

-Strikingly, there were intervals between the rapes - it never passed more than half a year before the next rape.
-The first series can be limited to the period of 1994 to 1997, with the last assault being committed on November 18, 1997.
+Strikingly, there were intervals between the rapes―most of his rapes never occurred more than half a year before the next rape.
+The first series of assaults happened from 1994 to November 18, 1997.
 Subsequently, he struck again after almost three years, in the summer of 2000.
 Another assault followed in August 2000, before he paused yet again.
-The next known case is dated from August 2001, with another rape series taking place between summer and December 2002.
-On December 1, 2002, he committed his last known rape.
+The next known case is dated from August 2001, with more rapes taking place between summer and December 1, 2002, when he committed his last known rape.
 Since then, the Phantom has not struck again, leaving many questions unanswered.